Thursday, May 2, 2019

 occasion on June 26, 1914, during an inspection trip just

-prior to the opening of the line.
+before the opening of the line.
 There is an accounting of

 the dining service and grounds as described by a